There's massive competition in the eCommerce space.

 It is 2022; mobile is inevitable, and so will be a mobile-first customer service approach.
 Mobile devices are allowing customers to connect with your business on the go.

-This means your ecommerce customer strategy should emphasize placing your customers' needs on mobile devices as a top priority.
+This means your ecommerce customer strategy should prioritize placing your customers' needs on mobile devices.

 It also implies that your business needs to prioritize mobile app and mobile web capabilities above the desktop version.